DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onExporting.md

 Model data.
 Available only if Knockout is used.

 ---
-You can use this function with the [onExported](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/onExported.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExported') function to adjust columns before export.
-In the following code, these functions are used to export a hidden `ID` column:
+You can use this function to adjust column options before export.
+In the following code, the **column**.[visible](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#visible) option's value is changed to export the hidden `ID` column.

 ---